+CCO/HH providers that meet State and federal standards will be paid a per member per month care management fee that is based on region, assessment data, residential status and other functional indicators.
 A unit of service will be defined as a billable unit per service month.
-In order to be reimbursed for a billable unit of service per month health home providers must, at a minimum, provide one of the core health home services per month.
-The monthly payment will be paid via the active care management PMPM.
-Once a patient has consented to received services and been assigned a care manager and is enrolled in the health home program the active care management PMPM may be billed.
-Care managers must document all services provided to the member in the member's care plan.
+To be reimbursed for a billable unit of service per month, CCO/HH providers must, at a minimum, provide active care management by providing at least one of the core health home services per month.
+Once an individual has been assigned a care manager and is enrolled in the CCO/HHs program, the active care management per member per month (PMPM) may be billed.
+Care managers must maintain the CCO/HHs consent forms and document all services provided to the member in the member's life plan.
+Upon enrollment in the program, Care Managers will attest in the State system the individual's consent to enroll in Health Homes.
+The CCO will maintain the consent form electronically within the individual's record in the Care Coordination system.